Nigeria - Country Commercial Guide

 Nigeria relies on $10 billion of imports to meet its food and agricultural production shortfalls (mostly wheat, rice, poultry, fish, food services, and consumer-oriented foods).
 Europe, Asia, the United States, South America, and South Africa are major sources for agricultural imports.

-Food inflation rose to 22.95% in Q1, 2021.
+Nigeria’s agricultural sector has been hurt by several shocks: regular flooding, desertification of crop and grazing land, extremist insurgencies, and conflicts between herdsmen and local farmers.
+Food processing continues to suffer from a lack of financing and infrastructure.
+These challenges have exacerbated food inflation.
+Food inflation rose to 23.75% in December 2022.
 There were wide-ranging price increases across items such as cereals, yam, meat, fish, and fruits.
-Causes of the food inflation include worsening conflict between farmers and herders, banditry, kidnapping, and insurgency in Nigeria’s agriculture belt that GON is struggling to suppress.
-Additional upward pressure is caused by devaluation of the local currency (naira) which has been devalued multiple times in 2021.
-Also, higher fuel prices have also contributed to rising food prices.
+Additional upward pressure is caused by devaluation of the local currency (naira) which has been devalued multiple times since 2021.
+Also, higher fuel prices and insecurity have also contributed to rising food prices as transportation costs increase.

 Wheat